COP26: Big promises, but meeting targets key

 But they also urged the developed countries to fulfil their commitment of mobilising $100 billion per year through 2025 to support climate risk mitigation.

-The countries also stated that ASEAN surpassed its aspirational target in 2018 when it achieved a reduction in energy intensity by 21% and brought its renewable energy share to 13.9% of the total primary energy supply.
+The countries also stated that ASEAN surpassed its aspirational target in 2019 when it achieved a reduction in energy intensity by 24.4% and brought its renewable energy share to 13.9% of the total primary energy supply.
+The current regional target is to reach 30% energy reduction by 2025.

-In addition, the nations have set a target of reduction in energy intensity by 30% under the Phase II (2021-2025) of the ASEAN Plan of Action for Energy Cooperation.
+In addition, an even more ambitious energy intensity reduction target is expected to be announced soon, via the release of APAEC Phase 2: 2021-2025 .
 Countries like the Philippines, Singapore, and Vietnam also signed the Global Methane Pledge that aims to cut 30% methane emissions globally by 2030.

 In the Global Coal to Clean Power Transition Statement signed by nations, renewable energy was the key focus.
 The goal here is to end coal, or shift away from coal-based power by 2040 or earlier.
 Brunei, Indonesia, the Philippines, Singapore, and Vietnam were the signatories.
 However, the Philippines and Indonesia did not endorse a clause in the agreement that would prohibit issuance of permits for new coal power plants.